- Weighted blanket benefits

 If the pressure concept does not satisfy you, these hormones may convince you otherwise:

 - Oxytocin – the love hormone.
 This chemical is released by touch, where your weighted blanket acts as your hugger.
 Oxytocin slows down the nervous system, prepping the body to relax.
 We love oxytocin who loves pressure and sleep.

 - Melatonin – the sleep hormone.
 We see this one a lot in the supplements aisle.
 Melatonin’s release is catalyzed by serotonin (we’ll discuss next), which is triggered by pressure.
 The pill format can be helpful, but the body may build up immunity over time, resulting in increased dosage and dependence.
-The investment in your weighted blanket can counteract the purchase of these little sleep assistants by swaddling you to sleep.
+The investment in your weighted blanket can counteract the purchase of these sleep assistants.

 - Serotonin – the mood-stabilizing hormone.
 Again, serotonin acts as melatonin’s sidekick, or precursor, allowing it to be released.
 Touch is so crucial in the discharge of this hormone and is essential in regulation.
 Massages are also known to trigger the release of serotonin, another pressure therapy option.
 But maybe save on the masseuse and just throw on your new blanket.

 - Dopamine – the feel-good hormone.
 This guy plays a role in our reward system and is encouraged by pressure.
 He goes hand in hand with serotonin, with regulation being of high importance for mental and physical health.
 Do we see a pattern here?
 Needless to say, a weighted blanket can assist in the release.

 - Cortisol – the stress hormone.
 This hormone is, not surprisingly, reduced by the grounding effects of weighted blankets.
 Prolonged pressure ensures cortisol levels will remain low and, in turn, increase the benefits of hormones 1-4.
 We see a similar effect with lowered pulse rate and blood pressure.